Wonjae98/Book_RecSys/README.md

 # MachinLearning_RecSys
-We make the recommendation program using Collaborative Filtering , Content based Filtering.
+We make the book recommendation program using Collaborative Filtering , Content based Filtering.

 We use dataset in kaggle , the link is here.

 https://www.kaggle.com/datasets/mohitnirgulkar/book-recommendation-data?select=BX-Books.csv

+## Architecture

 ## Function Definition